djangopbx/djangopbx-docs/docs/admin/accounts/gateways.rst

 * Distinct To
     Not currently used
 * Auth Username
-    Authorisation username if different to Username
+    Authorisation Username if different to Username
 * Extension
     Used for testing but generally should be set to **auto_to_user**.
 * Register Transport